sf-wdi-44/final-project/README.md

   * Link to **wireframes**
   * Link to **entity relationship diagrams**
   * List of **unsolved problems** or **future features**.
 ---

-## Submission

-###### How do I turn in the project?

-* As you make code changes, **frequently commit and push to GitHub**.
-* You will be required to submit the GitHub URL and the URL to the live site - watch slack for details.

----

 ## Presentation Guidelines

-At the end of this project, you'll present your accomplishments in two ways:
+At the end of this project, you'll present your accomplishments with a formal presentation, TUESDAY, FEBRUARY 27.

-1. A formal presentation, either Wednesday or Thursday, Nov.
-1 or 2 at 3:00 PM.
-2. A science-fair style showcase, Thursday Nov.
-2 at 12:30 PM.

 ###### What should I cover during my presentation?

-Each presentation should be **10 minutes or less** and cover the following:
+Each presentation should be **no longer than 10 minutes** and cover the following:

 * What was your motivation to build this project?
+(WHO, WHAT, WHY)
-* Demo of your project's core functionality.
+* What is the core functionality of your app?
 * What is one feature you're particularly proud of? (show code)
-* Shout-outs for your fellow classmates!

-###### What should I prepare for the showcase?

-You should have your app ready to demo on your computer, and a quick (2-3 minute) explanation of what your project is and what's interesting about it.
+* Shout-outs to anyone who helped you on this crazy final project journey

 ---